arnab-logs/shell-scripting-list-available-resources/README.md

 This means:

-* Owner and group can read, write, execute
+- Owner and group can read, write, and execute
-* Others can only execute (no read/edit)
+- Others can only execute (no read/edit)

 ---